-This is a BIG SPEAKER record.
+Time Further Out, like most of the classic Brubeck albums, is a Big Speaker record.
 It requires a pair of speakers that can move air with authority below 250 cycles and play at fairly loud levels.
 If you don’t own speakers that can do that, this record will never really sound the way it should.

 It’s the kind of recording that caused me to pursue Big Stereo Systems driving Big Dynamic Speakers for as long as I can remember.
 You need a lot of piston area to bring the this recording to life, and to get the size of all the instruments to match their real life counterparts.